Flo0807/farens.me/priv/resources/articles/2023/02-09-hello-world.md

 ## Design and Themes

-The websites use [TalwindCSS](https://tailwindcss.com/) and [daysiUI](https://daisyui.com/) for styling.
+The websites use [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/) for styling.
 Tailwind is a CSS framework that provides countless utilities that you can use directly in your markup to quickly create a great looking website.
 Tailwind is even included and configured in new Phoenix projects.
 While there is a never-ending discussion about whether or not it is a good idea to overuse inline styles, I have no problem with it.

-In addition to Tailwind, I wanted to give daysiUI a try.
+In addition to Tailwind, I wanted to give daisyUI a try.
 I had used it in other projects and liked working with it.
 It's a framework built on top of Tailwind that provides UI components.
 These components are not real components, but rather Tailwind wrapper classes that you can use in your markup.
 For example, there is a `btn` class that you can add to your HTML button to style it.
 Since the framework only provides classes and only uses CSS and Tailwind, it can be used by almost any framework and is not tied to one.

 Unlike pure Tailwind, you do not define hard-coded colors in your markup (e.g. `bg-slate-700`).
-With daysiUI you use variable colors like `bg-base-200`.
+With daisyUI you use variable colors like `bg-base-200`.
 This is useful if you want to implement multiple color themes because you only need to add one class to your markup that represents multiple colors based on the selected theme.
-In addition, daysiUI comes with many themes by default.
+In addition, daisyUI comes with many themes by default.

-In summary, daysiUI gave me a good starting point for my design and made it easy to customize.
+In summary, daisyUI gave me a good starting point for my design and made it easy to customize.

-Because of the daysiUI classes, adding a theme switch that supports multiple themes was not difficult.
-I just included some predefined daysiUI themes in my `tailwind.config.js` and set the `data-theme` attribute on my HTML root element accordingly.
+Because of the daisyUI classes, adding a theme switch that supports multiple themes was not difficult.
+I just included some predefined daisyUI themes in my `tailwind.config.js` and set the `data-theme` attribute on my HTML root element accordingly.

 ```javascript
 // tailwind.config.js